 Find an offshore software development location that fits into these criteria—one that not only meets your technical needs but also provides business benefits.

 3. Enhanced Data Security

-The extent of “do more” amplifies for startups and SMBs working in an offshore environment, as according to a Deloitte article on impact of COVID-19 on cybersecurity the challenge is greater for small and medium sized businesses because SMBs do not make sufficient efforts to raise cybersecurity awareness among employees, especially in remote work environments.
+The extent of “do more” amplifies for startups and SMBs working in an offshore environment, as according to a Deloitte article on the impact of COVID-19 on cybersecurity the challenge is greater for small and medium-sized businesses because SMBs do not make sufficient efforts to raise cybersecurity awareness among employees, especially in remote work environments.